LAW 1506 - Property Law

 Prendre, and Co-Ownership

-Leases Property and the Homeless 8 Mortgages Easements, Profits a
+Leases Capitalism and Rent 8 Mortgages Easements, Profits a

 Prendre, and Co-Ownership

-N/A Mid Semester Break 9 Torrens System – Indefeasibility Mortgages The Ethics of Interest/Usury 10 Torrens System – Exceptions to Indefeasibility Torrens System – Indefeasibility Property and Genetic Material 11 Torrens System – Priorities Torrens System – Exceptions to Indefeasibility Animals as Property 12 Course Overview and Exam Notes Torrens System – Priorities Property and Climate Change
+Common Property Mid Semester Break 9 Torrens System – Indefeasibility Mortgages The Ethics of Interest/Usury 10 Torrens System – Exceptions to Indefeasibility Torrens System – Indefeasibility Property and Society: A Libertarian Perspective 11 Torrens System – Priorities Torrens System – Exceptions to Indefeasibility Restrictions on the Use of Land 12 Course Overview and Exam Notes Torrens System – Priorities Property and the Environment